Limited Improvement of Connectivity in Scale-Free Networks by Increasing the Power-Law Exponent: Effects of the exponent on the robustness and the shortest loops

 In the previous subsection, we have shown that the robustness index $R$ becomes larger, as the power-law exponent $\gamma$ increases in SF networks with smaller variance $\sigma^2$ of $P(k)$.
 A similar relation between the robustness of connectivity against attacks and the variance $\sigma^2$ of degree distributions has also been revealed in the wide class of randomized networks, including SF ($\gamma=3.0$) networks, ER random graph and regular networks \cite{Chujyo2023OptimalRobustness}.
 Moreover, the average length $\langle l \rangle$ of the shortest loops becomes longer as $\sigma^2$ decreases in this class \cite{kawato2025larger} (see Figure \ref{fig:relationship}).

-We further find a similar relation between the distributions $P(l)$ of the length $l$ of the shortest loops and the exponent $\gamma$.
-As shown in Figure~\ref{fig:loop_distribution}, the curves shift to right as $\gamma$ increases from $2.1$ (dark purple) to $4.0$ (red).
-This shifted change of $P(l)$ is associated with the convergence of the variance $\sigma^2$ as shown from green to red curves in Figure \ref{fig:kmax_variance_gamma}(b).
+We further find a similar relation between the length distributions $P(l)$ of the shortest loops and the exponent $\gamma$.
+Figure~\ref{fig:loop_distribution} (a) shows the length distribution \(P(l)\) of the shortest loops over 100 realizations for each value of \(\gamma\).
+Each colored curve corresponds to a different value of \(\gamma\).
+The curves shift to right as $\gamma$ increases from $2.1$ (dark purple) to $4.0$ (red).
+This shifted change of $P(l)$ is associated with the convergence of the variance $\sigma^2$ of $P(k)$ as shown from green to red curves in Figure \ref{fig:kmax_variance_gamma}(b).
+Note that the rightward shifting is also observed in denser networks ($N=10^3, ~m=3$ and 4) and larger network ($N=10^4, ~m=2,3$ and 4), as shown in Figure~\ref{fig:loop_distribution}(b)-(f)).
+In addition, by comparing subfigures (a)–(c) or (d)–(f), we observe that for a fixed network size $N$, the length distribution $P(l)$ becomes narrower as the network becomes denser (from $m=2$ to $m=4$), indicating that the lengths of the shortest loops become more consistent in denser networks.
+Furthermore, comparisons between (a) and (d), (b) and (e), and (c) and (f) show that when $m$ is fixed but the network size increases (from $10^{3}$ to $10^{4}$), a slight rightward shift of $P(l)$ is observed, implying that larger networks tend to have longer shortest loops.

-Moreover, we observe a monotone decreasing between the average length $\langle l \rangle$ of the shortest loops and variance $\sigma^2$ of degree distributions $P(k)$ in Figure~\ref{fig:loop_vs_var}.
-Although long average length $\langle l \rangle$ of the shortest loops correspond to the existing of large holes in networks, our results indicate that such large holes improve the robustness of connectivity as similar to the previous results in the wide class of randomized networks \cite{kawato2025larger}.

-However, from green to red points in Figure \ref{fig:loop_vs_var}, $\langle l \rangle$ is bounded as $\gamma$ increases by the convergence of $\sigma^2$ in Figure \ref{fig:kmax_variance_gamma}(b).
-This phenomenon is related to the limited improvement of robustness for SF networks with $\gamma > 3.0$ in subsection \ref{sec:robustness_results}.